Korea: Fair Trade Commission

 Do any industry-specific regulators have competition powers?

 Only the Korea Fair Trade Commission has the right to enforce the Monopoly Regulation and Fair Trade Act.
-However, there are industry-specific regulators that implement rules for their own purposes.
+However, there are industry-specific regulators who implement rules for their own purposes.

 If so, how do these relate to your agency’s role?